pinecone-io/pinecone-ts-client/README.md

 ### Initializing the client

-There is one piece of configuration required to use the Pinecone client: an API key.
-This value can be passed using an environment variable or in code through a configuration object.
-Find your API key in the console dashboard at [https://app.pinecone.io](https://app.pinecone.io).
+An API key is required to initialize the client.
+It can be passed using an environment variable or in code through a configuration object.
+Get an API key in the [console](https://app.pinecone.io).

 #### Using environment variables